Task Force on Boys in School

 -

-Dr. Christopher S. Reigeluth
+Dr. Christopher S. Reigeluth (Co-Chair)

-is an Assistant Professor at Oregon Health & Science University where he practices as a child and adolescent psychologist and teaches.
+is an Associate Professor at Oregon Health & Science University where he practices as a child and adolescent psychologist and teaches.
 He completed his doctoral training at Clark University and a fellowship at the Yale University Child Study Center.
 Dr. Reigeluth’s research explores the psychological implications of masculine gender socialization for boys, and his book, “The Masculinity Workbook for Teens: Discover What Being a Guy Means to You” comes out November of 2022.
 He previously served on the faculty at Pacific University and directed the Masculinities and Mental Health Research Group.
 Dr. Reigeluth’s clinical interests include boys and men’s mental health, crisis response and trauma, and Acceptance and Commitment Therapy.
 Learn more at Chris Reigeluth and OSHU.

 -